Mon - Fri: 8:00 am - 5:00 pm | 990 Criss Circle, Elk Grove Village, IL 60007

 Finally, you will need to weigh the cost, features and benefits of each type of surveillance system against your business budget.
 With smaller budgets, you may need to compromise on some features, but not with important things like camera build-quality, quality of wires, and quality of storage device.
 Also, make sure the surveillance systems have at least a one-year warranty.
 Extended warranty may be available with certain systems when you buy through Authorized Partners.
 Also keep in mind the lifetime cost of the system as some systems may be cheaper to buy, but will have a number of issues with software/firmware and require a lot more intensive service and support.

-There you have it.
-We have shared some of the most important aspects of purchasing a video surveillance system for your business in 2021.
+We have shared some of the most important aspects of purchasing a video surveillance system for your business in 2022.
 Have questions about a security system for your business?
-Please connect with our security experts and we’ll be glad to answer any questions you have and walk you through the best options for your business needs!
+Please connect our security experts from Forbel and we’ll be glad to answer any questions you have and walk you through the best options for your business needs!